ngrok/ngrok-docs/docs/guides/how-to-set-up-a-custom-domain.md

 ### Add your domain name to your ngrok account

 Add your domain name to your ngrok account.
-We currently call this process "reservation" and you can do it from the domains page of [your ngrok dashboard]({{url_for('dash.auth.cloud.edge.domains')}}).
+We currently call this process "reservation" and you can do it from the domains page of [your ngrok dashboard](https://dashboard.ngrok.com/cloud-edge/domains).

 Click "New Domain" and then put `foo.example.com` into the form that appears to add that domain to your account.
 Once validated you can also add a Description, attach an Edge and select your TLS Certificate configuration (we recommend our automated TLS certificates).